nestauk/ojd_daps_skills/ojd_daps_skills/pipeline/skill_ner/README.md

 - "Select text by words" selected
 - "Add filter for long list of labels" NOT selected

+### Files used

+For the labelling done at the end of June 2022, we labelled the chunk of 400 job adverts stored here `s3://open-jobs-lake/escoe_extension/outputs/data/skill_ner/label_chunks/20220624_0_sample_labelling_text_data.txt`, which the job advert IDs in the `20220624_0_sample_labelling_metadata.json` file.

+The outputs of this labelled are stored in `s3://open-jobs-lake/escoe_extension/outputs/skill_span_labels/`.

 ## Training a NER model

 Using the labelled data, we can fine-tune a Spacy model to extract skill entities from job adverts.